 Fire Fighting Resources of Southern California Organized for Potential Emergencies (FIRESCOPE), a cooperative task force between local, state, and federal agencies, developed the seeds of the current Incident Command System.

 The Incident Command System (ICS) is an organizational and management tool utilized during disaster situations and emergency response operations.
 FIRESCOPE recognized the need for a system to coordinate the multiple organizations responding to an incident.
 The system would need to be capable of incorporating agencies from diverse geographical locations with varying skills and leadership structures.
 It would need to use language and positions which could be universally recognized by the group.
 A management structure based on the division of labor emerged, and while there have been several versions of ICS, the basic principles and attributes remain essentially unchanged.
 As it became recognized that the characteristics of wildfire fighting paralleled many of the characteristics of other disasters, ICS began to be applied more widely.
 It is now considered the standard among emergency management and its utilization is strongly encouraged by the federal government.
 The Hospital Incident Command System has developed from the core of the original ICS retaining many of its attributes.
 EMS physicians may encounter ICS while responding to a major disaster or while working in their own emergency departments.
-EMS physicians must be aware of the properties and structure of ICS and which positions they may be called upon ...
+EMS physicians must be aware of the properties and structure of ICS and which positions ...